svaberg/pytest-ipynb/README.md

 ## Credits

 - This work is a fork of a no-longer maintained original  [pytest-ipynb](https://github.com/zonca/pytest-ipynb), by Andrea Zonca.
+Original [article](http://zonca.github.io/2014/09/unit-tests-ipython-notebook.html)